El Salvador, officially called the Republic of El Salvador, is a country located in the central region of North America.

-Throughout the 1700s agriculture soared thanks to the enslaved indigenous people and Africans who were forced to work the land.
+Throughout the 1700’s, agriculture soared thanks to the enslaved indigenous people, who were forced to work the land.

 In 1811, a priest called Father José Matías Delgado led a rebellion against the Spanish forces, but it was quickly quelled.

 On Sept 15th, 1821, El Salvador achieved independence from Spain, along with the rest of the Central American colonies.

-In 1823, El Salvador joins the United Provinces of Central America, which also include Costa Rica, Honduras, Guatemala and Nicaragua.
+In 1823, El Salvador joined the United Provinces of Central America, which also included Costa Rica, Honduras, Guatemala, and Nicaragua.

 After a few years of turmoil, the United Provinces of Central America is dissolved, leading to El Salvador issuing a second declaration of independence in 1840.

 Between 1980 to 1992, El Salvador was caught up in a Civil War which killed more than 70,000 people.
 It involved guerrilla troops against the government forces, who also had the backing from the United States, over the conditions they lived in.